SaadAhmad123/datarock-shopping-cart-challenge-solution/README.md

 # Shopping Cart Test

 Welcome to the Datarock Shopping Cart Test project!
-This project serves as a test implementation for the requirements outlined [here](https://github.com/DiUS/coding-tests/blob/master/dius_shopping.md).
+This project serves as a test implementation for the requirements outlined [here](https://github.com/DiUS/coding-tests/blob/master/dius_shopping.md) or [here](/PROBLEM.md).

 ## Getting Started